-between the individual windows (such gap occur always because of the gaps between the detectors; extra gaps occur if DET.WIN.NX is smaller than 128 and if DET.WIN.NY is smaller than 2048).
-The Burst sub-mode (describe here below only for historic reasons and to highlight the differences with jitter mode) generates a single fits file, containing a single cube; the FastJitt generates as many files (each containing a cube) as the number of the jitters in the OB.
+The data product is a fits file containing cubes with slices made from the tiled-together images of all windows (windows in each stripe), i.e. spliced together without the gaps that will be present between the individual windows (such gap occur always because of the gaps between the detectors; extra gaps occur if $\mathrm{DET.WIN.NX}$ is smaller than 128 and if $\mathrm{DET.WIN.NY}$ is smaller than 2048).
+The Fast-Jitt generates as many files (each containing a cube) as the number of the jitters in the OB.